-When choosing Tooth Extraction Treatment in Vietnam, patients are likely to undergo 2 appointments:
+When choosing Tooth Extraction Treatment in Vietnam, patients are likely to undergo one or two appointments.

-You will likely receive local anesthesia.
+If it’s a surgical extraction, you will likely receive local anesthesia before extraction.
 The dentist or oral surgeon will use a small incision to cut into your gum to reveal the jaw bone.
 The dentist may remove bone around your tooth or divide the tooth into smaller parts before extracting them.
 The Ultrasonic Piezo machine might be used to separate the ligament and the tooth before extraction, making the extraction less hurtful and helping quicker recovery.

 It normally takes a few days to recover after tooth extraction.
 The dentist will give you instructions to follow in order to reduce pain and help your wound to heal faster.

-The cost of a tooth extraction package in Vietnam varies from US$ 22 for Single rooted tooth extraction to US$ 229 for Class III Impacted wisdom tooth removal surgery (in which all or most of the third molar is in the ramus of the mandible.
+The cost of a tooth extraction surgery in Vietnam varies from $22 for Single rooted tooth extraction to $229 for Class III Impacted wisdom tooth removal surgery (in which all or most of the third molar is in the ramus of the mandible.
 The third molar is on a level with the occlusal plane).